NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Bag of Cats.md

 **Frequency** once per day

 **Effect** You pull the bag over your head and it covers you completely.
 You then exit the bag in the form of a large cat.
-You gain the effects of 3rd-rank [[Spells/Animal Form|Animal Form]] but must use the cat battle form.
+You gain the effects of 3rd-rank [[Animal Form|Animal Form]] but must use the cat battle form.

 *Source: Pathfinder #170: Spoken on the Song Wind* *OGL*